Jagamantra/studio/README.md

     pnpm install
     ```
 3.  **Set up Environment Variables**:
-    *   A file named `.env` has been provided in the root of your project with placeholder values.
+    *   A file named `.env` has been provided in the root of your project.
-    *   You should copy this file to `.env.local`. `.env.local` is ignored by Git.
+    *   You should copy this file to `.env.local`. `.env.local` is ignored by Git and is where your local environment-specific variables should go.
         ```bash
         cp .env .env.local
         ```
     *   Open your `.env.local` file.
-    *   You should populate `NEXT_PUBLIC_API_BASE_URL` if you intend to connect to a real backend later.
-For now, it can point to a mock server or be a placeholder.
+    *   The primary variable to configure is `NEXT_PUBLIC_API_BASE_URL`.
+        *   Initially, this can be a placeholder or point to a local mock server if you set one up separately.
+The application uses an internal mock API service by default (see "Mock API and Data" section below).
+        *   When you're ready to connect to your actual backend, update this URL to point to your API's base endpoint.
         Example:
         ```env
         NEXT_PUBLIC_API_BASE_URL="http://localhost:3001/api"
+        # Or for a production API:
+        # NEXT_PUBLIC_API_BASE_URL="https://api.yourdomain.com"
         ```
-    *   Firebase configuration variables are no longer required as Firebase has been removed.
-The application uses a dummy authentication system and mock API services.
+    *   No Firebase configuration is required as Firebase has been removed.

 4.  **Restart your development server**:
     If your Next.js development server was already running, you **must restart it** for any new environment variables in `.env.local` to be loaded.